ELF-Lab/ParserTools/README.md

 ### Running the YAML tests
 The Makefile may require additional modifications:
-1. You may potentially need to modify the `MORPHTEST` variable to point to your copy of the `morph-test.py` script (you might not need to do anything if you have installed `giella-core`).
+1. You may potentially need to modify the `MORPHTEST` variable to point to your copy of the `morph-test.py` script.
+You might not need to do anything if you have installed `giella-core`.

 You should now be able to run `make check`.
 This will generate three log files:
-* `yaml-test.log` (tests for the subset of the Ojibwe morphology which we currently understand well)
+* `yaml-test.log` (tests for the subset of the Ojibwe morphology which we currently understand well, from the noun and verb spreadsheets in `OjibweMorph`)
 * `core-yaml-test.log` (there is more uncertainty and dialectal variation in the tests)
-* `opd-test.log` (these tests check integration of an external lexical resource) The
+* `opd-test.log` (these tests check integration of an external lexical resource, [the OPD](https://ojibwe.lib.umn.edu))

 The first two log files should show very few failures (5-15 fails per file).
 The third one will probably contain more failures

 ## Citation
 To cite this work or the contents of the repository in an academic work, please use the following:

 > [Hammerly, C., Livesay, N., Arppe A., Stacey, A., & Silfverberg, M. (Submitted) OjibweMorph: An approachable morphological parser for Ojibwe](https://christopherhammerly.com/publication/ojibwemorph/OjibweMorph.pdf)